BrewBlox/brewblox-boilerplate/README.md

 docker run --detach your-package:rpi-your-version
 ```

-`bbt-localbuild` can also generate ARM images.
+`brewblox-dev localbuild` can also generate ARM images.
 It will automatically enable the QEMU compiler, and prefix the tag with `rpi-`.
 To use:

 ```
-bbt-localbuild --arch arm
-docker run your-package:rpi-local
+brewblox-dev localbuild --arch arm docker run your-package:rpi-local
 ```